Cheapest car insurance companies in 2021

 Cheap car insurance rates by state

-Each state has its own insurance regulations, which affect the coverages you need to purchase and how much you will pay.
+Each state has its own insurance regulations, which affect the coverage you need to purchase and how much you will pay.
 And because each company has its own rating algorithm, the cheapest company for one driver might not be the cheapest for another.
 Getting quotes from several companies can help you compare premiums, but, on average, these are the cheapest companies in each state.

 |State||Cheapest car insurance company||Average annual minimum coverage premium|